jcsnorlax97/rentr/meetingMinutes/Minutes.md

   - User Stories (Acceptance Tests).

 - TODO:
-  - Fisnish reviewing rest of the acceptance tests.
+  - Have to fisnish reviewing rest of the acceptance tests.
-  - Adding one more feature.
+  - Have to add one more core feature.